RESOURCE HUB: SEA LEVEL RISE

 Sea level rise by 2100

-Sea level may rise between 61cm and 1.3m by 2100 according to the IPCC worst case scenarios if the ocean if air pollution from greenhouse gas emissions is not reduced.
+Sea level may rise between 61cm and 1.3m by 2100 according to the IPCC worst case scenarios if air pollution from greenhouse gas emissions is not reduced.
 Different models have been used to make sea level rise predictions.
 Some have them nearly double the current projections.

 (Check out our sea level rise maps & mapping tools hub for more information)